-The club was founded in 1868 and is located at Sydney Parade, Park Avenue, just outside the old village of Sandymount in the prosperous Dublin suburb of Ballsbridge.The grounds were part of the lands of the Pembroke Estate from which the Club took its name.
+Pembroke Cricket Club was founded in 1868 and is located at Sydney Parade, Park Avenue, on the outskirts of the old village of Sandymount.The grounds were part of the lands of the Pembroke Estate from which the Club took its name.
 In 1983 Pembroke bought out the ground from the Estate and now is the joint owner in conjunction with Monkstown Rugby Club.
 We are currently celebrating our 150th anniversary with various functions planned throughout the season.

 Pembroke fields five Men’s teams, three Women’s teams and Youth teams at Under 9, 11, 13, 15, 17 and 19 age groups.
 All our teams have gained success at League and Cup level with the Men’s First XI winning the Leinster Senior Cup in its Inaugural Year (1935) and on twelve occasions since.

 We have regularly provided players to Irish international teams at all levels from S.F.
 Bergin, with fifty-three caps between 1949 and 1965 to Kim Garth, vice-captain of the Irish Women’s side, and Josh Little our most recent cap.
 As our 150th year has coincided with Ireland’s first ever Test Match we were especially delighted to see Andrew Balbirnie capped for this historic match.
 We are also proud to have hosted the recent Women’s International T20 game between Ireland and Bangladesh which featured Kim Garth, Shauna Kavanagh, our Youth Coach Clare Shillington and our ex-Captain Ciara Metcalfe.